DubbsPi/Mediapipe-SteamVR-Full-Body-Tracking-for-Linux/README.md

 It will remove the driver and python environment

 **To Do:**\
-Add emulated controllers to hands connect to a physical console controller
+Add emulated controllers to hands that connect to a physical console controller